PREETH26/Ecommerce-Follow-Along/README.md

 6. Process the user's input password using the same hashing algorithm (e.g., bcrypt).
 7. Compare the resulting hash to the stored hashed password.
 8. If they match, the user is authenticated; if not, send an error.

+### Milestone 8: Home Page creation

+In this Milestone,
+1. Create a card component.
+2. Display those cards on the products page.
+3. A single card component that accepts product details as props.
+4. Array mapping to iterate over the product list and render a card for each product.
+5. Reusable card component with props for product details (e.g., name, image, price).
+6. A grid layout or flexbox for displaying multiple cards neatly.
+7. A home page with a route connecting to app.jsx.